 Related Video – Smiley Wikipedia The Free Encyclopedia

-A smiley (sometimes simply called a happy or smiling face) is a stylized representation of a smiling humanoid face, an important part of popular culture.Rickey Smiley; Born August 10, 1968 (age 48) Birmingham, Alabama, U.S. Occupation: Stand-up comedian; television host; actor; radio personalityHistory and name of the holiday.
+A smiley (sometimes simply called a happy or smiling face) is a stylized representation of a smiling humanoid face, an important part of popular culture.Broderick “Rickey” Smiley (born August 10, 1968) is an American stand-up comedian, television host, actor, and radio personality, known for his prank phone calls.History and name of the holiday.
 Kwanzaa is a celebration that started in the black nationalist movement of the 1960s.
 It was created as a way to help African Early life.
 Farrelly was born in Cabra, Dublin and was raised within the city.
 His father, Mark, was an amateur bodybuilder.
 Farrelly speaks fluent Gaelic, having

 You can use our emoticons below :